Before installing Bro, you’ll need to ensure that some dependencies are in place.

 Most required dependencies should come with a minimal FreeBSD install except for the following.

-sudo pkg_add -r bash cmake swig bison python perl
+sudo pkg install bash cmake swig bison python perl py27-sqlite3

 Mac OS X:

-Compiling source code on Macs requires first downloading Xcode, then going through its “Preferences...” -> “Downloads” menus to install the “Command Line Tools” component.
+Compiling source code on Macs requires first installing Xcode (in older versions of Xcode, you would then need to go through its “Preferences...” -> “Downloads” menus to install the “Command Line Tools” component).

 OS X comes with all required dependencies except for CMake and SWIG.
 Distributions of these dependencies can likely be obtained from your preferred Mac OS X package management system (e.g. MacPorts, Fink, or Homebrew).
 Specifically for MacPorts, the cmake, swig, and swig-python packages provide the required dependencies.